 Need to Know: Avoid planning a visit during USC game days as the center shares parking with the Coliseum, and traffic is disastrous.
 Or better yet, simply take the Metro to the stop right across the street.

-Good to Know: Thanks to a recent renovation on the ground level, the food options get two thumbs up.
+Good to Know: The ground level's food options get two thumbs up.
 Get a snack at the grab-n-go food market, a caffeinated drink and sweet at the coffee bar or for more filling, kid-satisfying options, hit up Trimana Grill.

 700 Exposition Park Dr.